Eneroth3/dialogs-lib/README.md

 your choice.
 Dialogs can be thought of as a utility library rather than a full framework.

-Dialogs can:
+Dialogs consists of 2 separate modules that can be used both together or alone.

+## Controls

+The controls module helps with dialog functionality.

+Features:
-- automatically add callback actions to controls based on their class
+- Automatically add callback actions to controls based on their class
-- assign shortcut keys to some standard controls
+- Assign shortcut keys to some standard controls
-- implement access keys to controls
+- Implement access keys to controls

 For some sort of documentation, see the [somewhat complete example](examples/controls.html).

+## Commit Button Order

+The commit button order module helps ordering commit buttons consistent to the OS.

+For some sort of documentation, see the [somewhat complete example](examples/commit-order.html).

+## General Examples

 ````ruby
 # Simple message box.